 Test of Honour does ooze theme and the linked Campaign Guide plays out very well.
 We especially like the battle descriptions for each scenario as they are short and punchy, giving a great account of why the battle is taking place.
 The rules are extremely straight forward, but the Errata/FAQ from Warlord Game is essential as there are some key additional rule clarifications in it, the main one being what happens if you draw an activation token you can’t use.
 Playing the first game with two players with no wargame experience is entirely possible as it is very straight-forward, constructing the miniatures however does require a higher level of hobby experience than the difficulty level of the rules.
 It must also be noted that the ashigaru spearmen miniatures do have relatively long spears, which does require some working transportation wise depending on your chosen method of carry-case.

 The Test of Honour core box is a great 2-player starter set for anyone looking for a samurai skirmish game.
 The rules are extremely straight-forward and balanced, but games can be very random depending on activation draws.
 The miniatures can be difficult to put together if you don’t have a lot of experience with the hobby, but there are a lot of options for each figure, even the basic line troopers.
 The product has a lot of replay value straight out of the core set, but can also be expanded on with other Test of Honour releases if players want to take it forward as a full skirmish wargame.

 You want an easy to learn skirmish game.

 You want to have epic samurai tabletop battles.

-You want miniatures with lots of flexibility options for construction.
+You want miniatures with lots of flexible options for construction.

 Avoid this game if:

-You was a competitive skirmish game with very little random factors.
+You want a competitive skirmish game with very little random factors.